About the Program

 The Medical Scientist Training Program (MD/PhD) is housed in the Medical School of the University of Minnesota, a top public university hosting a vibrant campus community of over 50,000 students.
 Our Program will prepare you for a career in academic medicine with a foundation designed to strengthen the connections between health care and scientific discovery.
 We facilitate training in both clinical medicine and a full range of opportunities in biomedical research, spanning the biological and physical sciences to include epidemiology.

-Martin DworkinOur giving fund has been renamed in honor of Martin Dworkin, Emeritus Professor and Founding Director of the U of MN Medical Scientist Training Program.
+Our giving fund is named in honor of Martin Dworkin, Emeritus Professor and Founding Director of the University of Minnesota Medical Scientist Training Program.

-In addition to his contributions to the Program, Dr. Dworkin was a pre-eminent scholar in the field of microbiology who was elected to the American Academy of Arts and Sciences for his research on myxobacteria that helped to illuminate the multicellular behavior and cell-cell communication between bacteria.
+In addition to his contributions to the program, Dr. Dworkin was a pre-eminent scholar in the field of microbiology who was elected to the American Academy of Arts and Sciences for his research on myxobacteria that helped to illuminate the multicellular behavior and cell-cell communication between bacteria.